kevinjapan/the-educator-plugin/README.md

 # The Educator Plugin

 Plugin to accompany The Educator Theme

+Creates Custom Post Types and Taxonomies.